Since its founding in 1962, the T.L.L. Temple Foundation has invested more than $440 million, primarily to strengthen communities in Deep East Texas.

 Email: wynnrosser (at) tlltemple.foundation

 Wynn Rosser is President & CEO of the Foundation.
-Wynn earned his bachelor’s, master’s and doctoral degrees from Texas A&M University as well as an associate’s from Kilgore College.
+Wynn earned his bachelor’s, master’s and doctoral degrees from Texas A&M University as well as an associate degree from Kilgore College.

-He and his wife, Dr. Manda Rosser, are raising three children on a farm with more than 40 animals including alpaca, horses, sheep, goats, chickens, dogs and cats.
-He enjoys reading, running, cycling and he is active in his church.
+He and his wife, Dr. Manda Rosser, are raising three children on a farm with more than 40 animals including alpaca, horses, rabbits, sheep, goats, chickens, dogs and cats.
+He enjoys reading, running, and cycling, and he is active in his church.

-Wynn is committed to collective impact and to improving education outcomes – especially for low income and rural students as well as to a regional approach to grant making and philanthropic leadership.
+Wynn is committed to system-level changes – especially for low income and rural residents as well as to a regional approach to grant making and philanthropic leadership.

 Boggy Slough Conservation Area